-A team can track and improve its processes with the support of a Kanban board, which is an essential tool for visualizing the workflow.
-Once the team has visualized their workflow, each step in the process is then translated as columns on the board.
+A team can track and improve its processes with the support of a Kanban board, an essential tool for visualizing the workflow.
+Once the team has visualized their workflow, each process step is translated as columns on the board.
 In the simplest possible form, the Kanban board has three columns – To Do, In Progress, and Done.

 You could also use Kanban swimlanes to categorize or group tasks within a step or column in your board, keeping things more organized.

 The workflow is tracked by cards moving through the columns.
-Usually, they contain the task name, who’s assigned to do the job, and a detailed description.
-Cards also contain effort estimates, priority, deadline, size, and much more.
+Usually, they contain the task name, who’s assigned to do the job and a detailed description.
+Cards also contain effort estimates, priority, deadline, size, etc.

 Kanban board examples are available on KZ to get you thinking about how you should model your team’s process.

-Controlling the number of work items within each step in the process reduces the cycle time or the amount of time it takes for an item to successfully go through a Kanban system.
+Controlling the number of work items within each step in the process reduces the cycle time or the amount of time it takes for an item to go through a Kanban system successfully.
 Limiting WIP also helps teams focus on the task at hand and get it completely done before moving on to the next task.

-With better visibility on the flow of work and enforcing WIP limits, teams can now better diagnose their process efficiency.
-They can determine at what step in the process are tasks building up, if tasks are being blocked, and whether team members are operating at an optimal capacity or are overburdened.
-As your teams go through the work, you will be able to collect process metrics, such as cycle time and lead time, that will help you analyze what needs to be improved in your current process.
+With better visibility of the workflow and enforcing WIP limits, teams can better diagnose their process efficiency.
+They can determine at what step in the process tasks are building up if tasks are being blocked, and whether team members are operating at an optimal capacity or are overburdened.
+As your teams go through the work, you can collect process metrics, such as cycle time and lead time, to help you analyze what needs improvement in your current process.

-Having metrics and a process visual in place make it easier for teams to spot weaknesses in their process and implement necessary changes to refine it.
+Having metrics and a process visual makes it easier for teams to spot weaknesses in their process and implement necessary changes to refine it.

 Teams should endeavor to analyze their current process and examine areas that can be improved.
-Value Stream mapping is a modeling technique that teams can use to conduct a thorough examination of their process.
+Value Stream mapping is a modeling technique that teams can use to thoroughly examine their process.
 Value Stream Mapping helps teams focus on value-adding activities in their process; helping them identify which activities are wasteful and should be removed.

 How to make the most out of your Kanban adoption